ByteDance-Seed/cryofm/README.md

 cfm enhance -i input_map.mrc -o ./output_emready \
     --model-dir path/to/cryofm-v2/cryofm2-emready --output-tag 0 --cfg-weight 0.5
 ```

+As a reference, processing six 64³ patches with a batch size of 6 takes ~44 seconds on a single NVIDIA V100 GPU.
+Runtime scales with the input map size: larger maps are split into more patches and therefore take proportionally longer.

 For more examples and advanced options, refer to the [CryoFM2 Quick Start Guide](https://bytedance-seed.github.io/cryofm/docs/model-guides/cryofm2/quick-start.html).